jeffpar/pcjs.v1/_posts/2016-08-03-the-vt100-terminal.md

 Unlike other VT100 emulators, this isn't simply an emulation of VT100 protocols.
-It's a simulation of the VT100's 8080 CPU, running the original [VT100 Firmware](/devices/pc8080/rom/vt100/) inside the [PC8080](/modules/pc8080/) CPU emulator, along with other key components that the CPU interacts with to drive the display, keyboard, and serial port.
+It's a simulation of the VT100's 8080 CPU, running the original [VT100 Firmware](/devices/pc8080/rom/vt100/) inside the [PC8080](/modules/pc8080/) CPU emulator, along with other essential components that the CPU interacts with to control the display, keyboard, and serial port.

-It's not fully operational yet, but as you can see below, major pieces are falling into place, including a test screen that displays most of the VT100 font variations, built on-the-fly from the original VT100 Character Generator ROM, and LEDs that respond to the firmware's commands.
-When the VT100 "powers on", it briefly displays a "WAIT" message as it processes the VT100's Non-Volatile RAM (NVR), and then it spins, awaiting further stimulus.
+Most of the VT100's (non-AVO) functionality should be operational now.
+The VT100 screen is initialized with a test image that displays most of the VT100 font variations, built on-the-fly from the original VT100 Character Generator ROM.
+Once the VT100 "powers on", it should clear the screen and briefly display a "WAIT" message as it processes its Non-Volatile RAM (NVR).
+When you see a blinking cursor, it's ready to use.
+Press the SET-UP key to configure the terminal, just as you would an original VT100 terminal.

+For even more fun, check out the [Dual VT100 Terminals](/devices/pc8080/machine/vt100/dual/) demo.

 {% include machine.html id="vt100" %}